wp-plugins/fields-framework/readme.txt

 27. Builder - Fields By Sections

 == Changelog ==

+= 0.16 =
+Plugin now works with PHP 5.2.
+Added new default_value_return_on_front argument which is by default set to true

 = 0.15.2 =
 Uploaded media not attaching correctly to respective posts